radiantlogic-v8/documentation-new/documentation/configuration/global-settings/tasks.md

 In addition to the built-in tasks, you can create and configure custom tasks to support specialized operations.

 Custom tasks allow you to upload Java classes and create scheduled or ad-hoc task instances that execute custom logic in your Radiant Logic deployment.
-Task output is typically written to files in the vds_server/custom directory.

 ### Uploading and Running a Custom Task